care for postpartum mom

 • Of course!
 Therapy is a service for you.
 You know best what is coming up for you in your life.
 My role is to help you sort through it, develop a better understanding of what may be going on and then to help you make any needed to changes to better help yourself.

-• Yes, absolutely.
-You’re welcome to bring your baby to session- whether you need to feed, bounce, or soothe them, we’ll make space for it.
-I meet you wherever you’re at, and that includes the very real demands of life with a little one.
+• Absolutely.
+You're welcome to feed, bounce, or soothe your baby during sessions.
+Online therapy is designed to meet you where you are and that includes the very real demands of life with a little one.

 • If you have more questions or want to meet me first, we can schedule a consultation.
 Consultations are free and are for 15 minutes by phone or video.
 From there you can decide if you want to move forward to schedule for a therapy session.